-Identifying what makes the best laptop for kids is a bit different than for most buyers due to their unique needs and perhaps slightly less careful handling of the laptop.
-That makes durability a higher priority than for most others and ideally, it shouldn't be too expensive either in case something should happen to it.
-Naturally, those don't pertain to every child, so we haven't eliminated any laptop that doesn't fit those criteria, but we did let them guide us.
-We've spent hours researching and reviewing the laptops on this list so we are confident that we've got the right one for your child — at least, after you make one big choice.
+Now the best laptop for kids definitely presents some unique challenges due to their perhaps slightly less careful handling of the laptop and at least initially rudimentary needs.
+That caused us to weigh durability a little more heavily than for most and ideally, it won't be too expensive in case anything should happen to it.
+Now for slightly older children or those that are abundantly careful, those are less relevant, so we aren't eliminating all laptops that don't fit those criteria.
+Regardless of your child's needs after hours of researching and reviewing these laptops, we are sure that one will be the right fit — at least, after you make one big choice.

 - The best Chromebooks in 2021